 Time domain simulations are generally broadband simulations.
 All meta- and DNG-materials show frequency dispersion.
 To consider this frequency-dependent material behavior in broadband simulations, the most common models up to second-order dispersion are available in CST MWS.
 This includes relaxation and resonance effects as well as plasma or even gyrotropic media.
 In each case the microscopic material behavior is represented by a macroscopic description of the permittivity or permeability in the frequency domain.
 For the modeling of a negative real part in the dielectric function, the Drude (or plasma dispersion) can be used.
-The governing equations can been seen bellow.
-Hereby, the high frequency parameter limit is indicated by the by infinity symbol.
-The plasma frequency ω...
+The governing equations can be seen below.
+Hereby, the high frequency parameter limit is indicated by the infinity symbol.
+The plasma frequency (ω...

 Fig. 3 shows the dispersion curve for this artificial material for a certain set of parameters.
 In this model, the magnetic and dielectric losses - influenced by the collision frequency - are very small.
 The real part for both, the permittivity and permeability, are negative for frequencies below 25 GHz.
 For the further discussion, we will observe the propagation of an electric wave at 3 distinct frequencies.